‘The Young And The Restless’ Spoilers For Tuesday, July 17: Nick Regrets Nothing!

 Meanwhile, Nick feels somewhat surprised at how vehement all three women’s reactions to his little caper are.
 After all, he defeated Victor (Eric Braeden) and won back custody of Christian.
 In Nick’s mind that entirely justifies everything he did — even scaring Sharon, Nikki, and Victoria.
 However, Nick doesn’t know their little secret about J.T.
 Plus, he didn’t take into account how terrified Victoria would be thinking the man who’d abused her was coming for her.

 Of course, Victor prepares to fight for everything.
 Nick’s antics most certainly hurt Newman Enterprises, and Victor will fight to repair that damage.
 Worse than that, though, Victor will not let Nick’s little trick go unpunished by any means.
-There’s no way he’ll overlook this colossal betrayal nevermind the fact that Victor betrayed Nick in the first place by going after Christian as well as by keeping Christians paternity a secret for so long.
+There’s no way he’ll overlook this colossal betrayal nevermind the fact that Victor betrayed Nick in the first place by going after Christian as well as by keeping Christian’s paternity a secret for so long.

 Retweet if you NEVER saw this coming. ???? #YR pic.twitter.com/JRe5FOCCNC